EfsanNart/FundamentalsProject/README.md

-# 📋 Üç Aşamalı Konsol Uygulaması
+# 📋 Three-Stage Console Application

-**Üç Aşamalı Konsol Uygulaması**'na hoş geldiniz! 🚀 Bu proje, kullanıcıların üç farklı programdan birini seçip çalıştırabileceği etkileşimli bir konsol tabanlı uygulamadır.
-Her bir program, C# dilindeki temel kavramları eğlenceli ve öğretici bir şekilde öğrenmenizi sağlar.
+**Welcome to the Three-Stage Console Application!** 🚀 This project is an interactive console-based application that allows users to select and run one of three different programs.
+Each program provides a fun and educational way to learn fundamental C# concepts.

 ---

-## 🌟 Özellikler
+## 🌟 Features

-### 1️⃣ Rastgele Sayı Tahmin Oyunu 🎲
+### 1️⃣ Random Number Guessing Game 🎲
-- Bilgisayar **1 ile 100** arasında rastgele bir sayı üretir.
+- The computer generates a **random number between 1 and 100**.
-- Kullanıcının bu sayıyı tahmin etmek için **5 hakkı** vardır.
+- The user has **5 attempts** to guess the number.
-- Her tahminde "daha yüksek" veya "daha düşük" gibi ipuçları verilir.
+- Hints such as "higher" or "lower" are provided for each guess.
-- Doğru tahmin edilirse kullanıcı tebrik edilir 🎉.
-Aksi takdirde doğru sayı gösterilir.
+- If the user guesses correctly, they are congratulated 🎉; otherwise, the correct number is revealed.

-### 2️⃣ Hesap Makinesi 🧮
+### 2️⃣ Calculator 🧮
-- Dört temel matematiksel işlemi gerçekleştirin:
+- Perform four basic mathematical operations:
-  - Toplama ➕
+  - Addition ➕
-  - Çıkarma ➖
+  - Subtraction ➖
-  - Çarpma ✖️
+  - Multiplication ✖️
-  - Bölme ➗
+  - Division ➗
-- Kullanıcı iki sayı girer ve yapılacak işlemi seçer.
+- The user enters two numbers and selects the operation to perform.
-- Sonuç anında ekrana yazdırılır.
+- The result is displayed instantly.
-- Sıfıra bölme durumu düzgün bir şekilde ele alınır ve kullanıcıya hata mesajı gösterilir.
+- Division by zero is handled properly with an error message.

-### 3️⃣ Ortalama Not Hesaplayıcı 📊
+### 3️⃣ Average Grade Calculator 📊
-- Kullanıcı üç not girişi yapar (**0-100** aralığında).
+- The user enters three grades (**between 0 and 100**).
-- Program, bu notların ortalamasını hesaplar ve harf notu verir:
+- The program calculates the average and assigns a letter grade:
-  - **AA** için 90-100
+  - **AA** for 90-100
-  - **FF** için 0-54 ve diğerleri!
+  - **FF** for 0-54, and others accordingly!
-- Notların geçerli olup olmadığını kontrol eder.
+- The program validates the input to ensure it is within the correct range.
-- Geçersiz girişler için hata mesajı gösterilir.
+- Invalid entries trigger an error message.

 ---

-## 🛠️ Uygulama Nasıl Çalıştırılır
+## 🛠️ How to Run the Application

-1. Projeyi favori C# IDE'nizde (örneğin, **Visual Studio**) açın.
+1. Open the project in your favorite C# IDE (e.g., **Visual Studio**).
-2. Tüm bağımlılıkların doğru yapılandırıldığından emin olmak için projeyi derleyin.
+2. Compile the project to ensure all dependencies are correctly configured.
-3. Uygulamayı debug modunda veya konsoldan çalıştırın.
+3. Run the application in debug mode or from the console.
-4. Ekrandaki yönlendirmeleri takip ederek bir program seçin ve keyifle kullanın!
+4. Follow the on-screen instructions to select a program and enjoy!

 ---

-## 💻 Kullanılan Teknolojiler
+## 💻 Technologies Used

-- **Programlama Dili:** C#
+- **Programming Language:** C#
-- **Geliştirme Ortamı:** Visual Studio (veya herhangi bir C# uyumlu IDE)
+- **Development Environment:** Visual Studio (or any C#-compatible IDE)

 ---

-## 🔗 Ek Notlar
+## 🔗 Additional Notes

-- Kod, kolay anlaşılması için yorum satırları ile açıklanmıştır.
+- The code includes comments for better understanding.
-- Hata kontrolleri, kullanıcı dostu bir deneyim sağlar.
+- Error handling ensures a user-friendly experience.
-- Temel programlama kavramlarını anlamaya yönelik bir yapıya sahiptir.
+- Designed to help users grasp fundamental programming concepts.

 ---

-🎉 **Bu projeyi keşfederken ve öğrenirken iyi eğlenceler!** 😊
+🎉 **Enjoy exploring and learning with this project!** 😊